shansfolder/Trapezius-Monster/README.md

     cd diretory\where\you\unzip\into
     python trapezius_2.0.py

-Ofcourse, you can use *git clone* command on Linux/Mac to replace step one.
+Offcourse, you can use *git clone* command on Linux/Mac to replace step one.
 You know how to do it.

 Still got problems?